 Well, the good news is that it doesn’t.
-Both of these water filters are very affordable, and priced around $20.
-In fact, if you start looking at the packs and bundles, the LifeStraw is actually the better deal - a pack of three filter will set you back only about $53.
+Both of these water filters are very affordable and priced around $20.
+In fact, if you start looking at the packs and bundles, the LifeStraw is actually the better deal – a pack of three filters will set you back only about $53.
 Sawyer Mini is not available in a pack of three, but it is in a pack of four.
-And that bundle will set you back over $80 - it would be cheaper to purchase four individual filters than the bundle.
+And that bundle will set you back over $80 – it would be cheaper to purchase four individual filters than the bundle.

-But you will hardly need them, unless you want to surprise your friends as well.
-And if we’re looking at the price of a single water filter, the truth is both of them cost pretty much the same, and are excellent value for money.
+But you will hardly need them unless you want to surprise your friends as well.
+And if we’re looking at the price of a single water filter, the truth is both of them cost pretty much the same and are excellent value for money.

-You need to properly maintain and clean these filters, if you want to use them for a long time.
+You need to properly maintain and clean these filters if you want to use them for a long time.
 Otherwise, you’ll barely be able to get 200 gallons of clear water out of either one of them.

 The Sawyer comes with a cleaning plunger, so it should be fairly easy to maintain.
-If you want to be able to use for a long time, you should backflush and sanitize it after every outing.
+If you want to be able to use it for a long time, you should backflush and sanitize it after every outing.
 If you plan to store it for a while, make sure to thoroughly clean it and let it dry entirely.

-The same goes for the LifeStraw - clean it properly after every use, and let to air dry.
+The same goes for the LifeStraw – clean it properly after every use, and let it air dry.
 You should also blow air into it every now and then, to ensure that the filter does not get clogged.